meekrob/OnishRDB/Database_design/README.md

 ## williams 2023

-Data from or derived Williams et al., 2023.
+Data in or derived from Williams et al., 2023.

 ### Most tables of interest